Subham-Maity/fullstack_advance/README/NOTE.md

   - Sets: O(1) for each add/remove operation, O(N) for N items in the set.
   - Sorted Sets: O(1) for each add/remove operation, O(log(N)+M) for N items in the sorted set and M elements returned.
   - Streams: O(1) for each item added to the stream, O(N) for N items in the stream.
+  - Bitmaps: O(1) for each set bit, O(N) for N bits set.
 - Limitations
   - Hashes: The maximum number of fields is (2^32 - 1)4294967295, more than 4 billion of fields per hash).
   - Lists: The maximum number of elements is (2^32 - 1)4294967295, more than 4 billion of elements per list).
   - Sets: The maximum number of members is (2^32 - 1)4294967295, more than 4 billion of elements per set).
   - Sorted Sets: The maximum number of members is (2^32 - 1)4294967295, more than 4 billion of elements per sorted set).
   - Streams: The maximum number of entries is (2^64 - 1)18446744073709551615, more than 18 quintillion of entries per stream).
+  - Bitmaps: The maximum number of bits is (2^32 - 1)4294967295, more than 4 billion of bits per bitmap).
 - Use cases
   - Redis hash—Use hashes when you have a large number of fields to store.
 For example, you can use hashes to store user information, such as name, email, address, and more.
   - Redis list—Use lists when you want to store a list of items.
 For example, you can use lists to store a list of products, a list of users, and more.
   - Redis set—Use sets when you want to store a unique list of items.
 For example, you can use sets to store a list of tags, a list of followers, and more.
   - Redis sorted set—Use sorted sets when you want to store a list of items in a sorted order.
 For example, you can use sorted sets to store a list of products sorted by price, a list of users sorted by age, and more.
   - Redis stream—Use streams when you want to store a list of items in a chronological order.
 For example, you can use streams to store a list of events, a list of messages, and more.
+  - Bitmap — Use bitmaps when you want to store a list of items in a chronological order.
+For example, you can use bitmaps to store a list of events, a list of messages, longitudes, latitudes, and more.

 #### String Data Structure: